joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/02/10/world/middleeast/jerusalem-car-attack.html?searchResultPosition=7

 **The English Soccer Streak That Is ‘Just Statistically Ridiculous’**\
-`Bristol City has played 65 games since its last penalty kick, a drought that has baffled the team and its fans.
+`Bristol City has gone 65 games since its last penalty kick, a drought that has baffled the team and its fans.
 It has to end eventually, right?`\
 https://nytimes.com/2023/02/10/sports/soccer/bristol-city-penalty-kicks.html?searchResultPosition=8

 **Five Children’s Movies to Stream Now**\